capsa_torch.interpret

 Returns:

-Accuracy for each cut percentage, as a tensor.
+Value of the metric function for each cut percentage, as a tensor.